Cambodians flee border with Thailand as clashes continue for third day

 “I miss my home,” said Chheng Deab, a displaced Cambodian villager who fled her home located about 5km (3 miles) from the Thai border in Oddar Meanchey.

-Chheng Deb told how she left her home following a directive from local authorities and is now sheltering with her children at a primary school away from clashes, with dozens of other families who fled the border area.
+Chheng Deab told how she left her home following a directive from local authorities and is now sheltering with her children at a primary school away from clashes, with dozens of other families who fled the border area.

 “If the shooting continues, we’ll keep moving.
 We don’t know when it’s going to finish,” she said.